-After an initial review and a determination that the suspected fraud warrants additional investigation, the Town Administrator will notify the Board of Selectmen.
-The Town Administrator will coordinate the investigation with the Board of Selectmen and appropriate law enforcement officials.
+After an initial review and a determination that the suspected fraud warrants additional investigation, the Town Administrator will notify the Select Board.
+The Town Administrator will coordinate the investigation with the Select Board and appropriate law enforcement officials.

 5. Security of Evidence